Crown-Commercial-Service/CMpDevEnvironment/README.md

 This project contains [Terraform](https://www.terraform.io/) scripts that are used to generate a container hosting environment in AWS.
 This environment is in the eu-west-2 region.

-This environment allows the deployment of externally accessible *application* containers and private *api* containers.
+This environment allows the deployment of externally accessible *Application* containers and private *API* containers.
 Example build pipelines for an application, api and NPM module are also provided.

 The available scripts are divided into three areas: security, infrastructure and build pipelines.
 When creating a new environment scripts will need to be initially executed in that order.